xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 >- Katalon Studio **version 8.1.0 onwards**.
 >- A Katalon Runtime Engine License.
 See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

-You can terminate an execution when reaching the failure threshold value.
-Consider using this parameter when a set of tests is mature and it takes hours to finish execution.
+Consider using the condition to terminate execution when a set of tests is mature and takes hours to finish.
 Once a significant number of tests fail, they may fail for the exact cause.
 This feature helps you save time, provide early feedback, and avoid the execution of unnecessary automation test cases.

 >**What is a test failure?**
 >